JeffBship/hello-world/README.md

-### Work in Progress:
-This readme is NOT a final version.
-Posting to see the formats.

-### ButtonRotaryDemo.java
+### GrovePi sensors implemented using Java

+This project is an example of how GrovePi libraries can be used in a Java apppication which interacts with GrovePi sensors, specifically the button and rotary used in this project.
+The GrovePi.observer package has been written in a way to provide a framework where these classes can be extended to use other sensors as needed.

-ButtonRotaryDemo provides an example of a client class interacting with the observer package.
+**ButtonRotaryDemo** provides an example of a client class interacting with the observer package.

 For each button or rotary sensor that is desired,  the developer must implement an invoker interface (either implements ButtonInvoker or implements RotaryInvoker).
 Within the newly created class include the code for the action desired for any of the button/rotary events.